 If you wish to enter a message to the curator, enter this in the messages box and click 'Append'.
+This is not normally necessary for routine submissions.

 The message will be attached.
 A curator may respond to the message and attach their own, with the full conversation becoming part of the submission record.